 We took Skillshare for a spin with a Premium access trial and can’t wait to show you what we found.
 Read on to find our comprehensive—and honest—review of Skillshare, updated for 2023.

 Table of Contents

 Skillshare is a digital platform designed to connect students (you!) with online courses taught by real-world experts, creators, entrepreneurs, and professionals.
 It’s built to teach anyone anything.

-Since there are thousands of Skillshare courses to choose from, chances are high that you’ll find a relevant course for your knowledge gap.
+But regardless of what you are looking for, since there are thousands of Skillshare courses to choose from, chances are high that you’ll find a relevant course for your knowledge gap.

 Most Popular Skillshare Courses

 To give you a better idea of what is being offered on the platform, here is a list of some of the most popular courses on the platform at the time of writing:

 - Digital Illustration for All: Discover, Cultivate and Share Your Unique Personal Style with Laci Jordan

 - Writing The Truth: How to Start Writing Your Memoir with Mary Karr